 This talisman set has sold.

-This talisman set consists of three unique charms.
-The set is one-of-a-kind and suited to one buyer who’ll think, “This is mine.”
+Consisting of three unique talismans, the set is one-of-a-kind, suited to one buyer who’ll think, “This is mine.”

 Oak is a standard wand for witches, druids, and others, since it represents power.